-Publishers are now being pushed towards creating innovative book cover designs that elevate the books to be desirable objects in themselves.
-In Julian Barnes acceptance speech, at the Man Booker Prize in 2011 for his book “A Sense of an Ending”, he personally praised and thanked the novel’s cover designer Suzanne Dean.
+Publishers are now being pushed towards creating innovative book designs that become desirable objects in themselves.
+In Julian Barnes acceptance speech, at the Man Booker Prize in 2011 for his book “A Sense of an Ending”, he personally praised and thanked the book’s designer Suzanne Dean.
 “Those of you who’ve seen my book – whatever you may think of its contents – will probably agree that it is a beautiful object.
 And if the physical book, as we’ve come to call it, is to resist the challenge of the e-book, it has to look like something worth buying and worth keeping.”

 Whilst the actual experience of reading is a incredibly intimate and individual, a book cover can share something of this moment with those around you.
 I can’t help but try and take sneaky peaks at those around on me on the tube to see what they are reading – there’s always a less than insignificant feeling of smugness when it’s something I’ve read.
 I know where they’ve been escaping to within those pages.
 It can also act as barometer for what’s popular at that moment, a couple of years ago it was near impossible to step on to any form of public transport and avoid the flash of orange and white from the incredibly iconic design of “One Day” by David Nicholls.
 But then, given that (rather depressingly) Fifty Shades was the most downloaded book from Amazon in 2012, I suppose the majority of those reading e-Books would rather not let everyone else know what they’re reading.